Spinal neuron growth cones

 Research focuses on the prevention of alpha-synuclein aggregation by drugs such as rifampicin or paroxetine; the use of mesenchymal stem cells to provide and deliver growth factors; and attacking microglial activation and the inflammatory response by agents such as intravenous immunoglobulin.

 Immune response and neuroregeneration.
-Our team is developing numerous approaches to attenuate specific immune cell types in central nervous system (CNS) inflammation and applying strategies to a variety of diseases, including inflammation developing in the course of stem cell transplant, gene therapy or factor-driven regeneration of CNS tissues.
+Researchers in the Mayo Clinic Center for Regenerative Medicine are developing numerous approaches to attenuate specific immune cell types in central nervous system (CNS) inflammation and applying strategies to a variety of diseases, including inflammation developing in the course of stem cell transplant, gene therapy or factor-driven regeneration of CNS tissues.

-We have demonstrated a therapeutic effect in reducing motor dysfunction and blood-brain barrier disruption in model systems of multiple sclerosis through the removal of antigen-specific CD8 T cell responses.
-By optimizing the imaging of neuroinflammation with high-resolution confocal microscopy, small animal MRI and the profiling of CNS-infiltrating immune cells using flow cytometry, we can isolate and phenotype CNS-infiltrating immune cells in vivo and visualize in real time the events leading to inflammatory destruction of nervous tissue.
+Studies have demonstrated a therapeutic effect in reducing motor dysfunction and blood-brain barrier disruption in model systems of multiple sclerosis through the removal of antigen-specific CD8 T cell responses.
+By optimizing the imaging of neuroinflammation with high-resolution confocal microscopy, small animal MRI and the profiling of CNS-infiltrating immune cells using flow cytometry, it's possible to isolate and phenotype CNS-infiltrating immune cells in vivo and visualize in real time the events leading to inflammatory destruction of nervous tissue.

 Spinal cord repair.
-Regrowth of axons (nerve fibers) is essential to repair and functional recovery of the spinal cord.
+Regrowth of nerve fibers (axons) is essential to repair and functional recovery of the spinal cord.
 Tissue destruction with cysts and gliosis at the site of injury forms a barrier to regeneration.

 Ongoing research is using tissue engineering with biodegradable polymer scaffolds (PLGA, PCLF, OPF) loaded with different growth-promoting cells (Schwann cells, neural progenitor cells, mesenchymal stem cells) and different growth factors (GDNF, NT3, BDNF) to bridge the gap, and to promote axonal regeneration and functional restoration in the spinal cords of rats and mice, eventually for future use in patients.

-Further, we are investigating the effects of exercise training and local delivery of steroids on axon regeneration and functional recovery.
+Further, Mayo Clinic researchers are investigating the effects of exercise training and local delivery of steroids on axon regeneration and functional recovery.

 Peripheral nerve regeneration and repair.
-Our team is developing strategies to expand the time window of opportunity and improve the functional recovery following peripheral nerve injury and repair.
+The Center for Regenerative Medicine is developing strategies to expand the time window of opportunity and improve the functional recovery following peripheral nerve injury and repair.

 One strategy is to apply polymer microspheres to deliver vascular endothelial growth factor (VEGF) to the nerve repair site in a controlled sustainable release manner.
 VEGF promotes angiogenesis and neurogenesis, and thus leads to a better functional outcome and larger window of opportunity for the nerve to be permissive to prolonged regeneration.